harness/developer-hub/tutorials/ci-pipelines/ci-getting-started.md

 <figcaption></figcaption>
 </figure>

 Harness CI gives you speed benefits at a much lower cost.
-We compared the cost of running a single build for Apache Kafka, RocketMQ and Zookeeper.
+We compared the cost of running a single build for Apache Kafka, RocketMQ, and Zookeeper.

 * GitHub Actions costs $0.008 per build minute.
 * CI Vendor 2 costs $0.0120 per build minute.